 CEO’s and VP’s have escalated in position because of their business acumen and excellence.
 High performing sales people are recruited and retained by trained professionals that measure worth based on performance, not on superficial “gut” feelings acquired at the interview.
 Every organization has experts that are trained to handle certain responsibilities.
 You wouldn’t have your marketing manager handle payroll, so why would a CEO be in charge of hiring?

 Your business employs an accountant, a lawyer, and a number of specialists that are paid regularly to do things that others are not qualified to do.
 A good sales recruiter has a hiring strategy, time to conduct a thorough process, knows how to assess skills and how to define performance criteria.
 It takes talent, organization, determination, patience and training to be a productive sales recruiter.
-Not everyone can do it (even those at the top), so choose your recruiter wisely!
+Not everyone can do it (even those at the top) they make mistakes hiring, so choose your recruiter wisely!

 Photo Credit: Alex Abian (Also on flickr.com/alexabian) via Compfight cc